Young Buck: Legal issues

 After an IRS raid on Buck's Nashville home in 2010, authorities found a .40 caliber Glock 22 as well as ammunition.
 The raid followed reports that the rapper had an outstanding $300,000 tax debt, and because he's a convicted felon, Buck is prohibited from possessing any firearms.
 Back in 2005, he pleaded no contest to assault with a chance to produce bodily injury after he stabbed a man while trying to defend Dr. Dre at the 2004 Vibe Awards.

 On July 13, 2012, Buck was sentenced to 18 months in prison on weapon charges, a sentence that he began on August 6, 2012.
 Until then, Buck had remained at his Nashville home on house arrest with a monitoring bracelet strapped around his ankle.
 He served his 18 months in Yazoo City Low Security Federal Prison in Southern Mississippi and was released on October 1, 2013.

 On July 20, 2016, he sent a threatening text to his ex-girlfriend and showed up and kicked down her door.
 Buck was arrested on July 21, 2016, for threatening to burn down the ex-girlfriend's apartment.
 He was released on a $5,000 bond.

 Controversy

 VIBE Awards stabbing

 On November 15, 2004, Jimmy James Johnson approached Dr. Dre at the VIBE Awards and reportedly asked for an autograph before Dr. Dre was about to go on stage.
 After Dr. Dre declined, Johnson punched him on the back of the head before running towards the nearest exit.
 A brawl ensued with several uniformed police officers attempting to break up the fight.
 Chairs were thrown, and it was alleged that Young Buck stabbed Johnson in the chest with a knife.
 After video evidence was uncovered from the awards ceremony, the Santa Monica Police Department issued an arrest warrant for him.
 In a preliminary hearing, it was ruled that there was enough evidence to proceed with a jury trial.
 However, in December 2005, a deal was reportedly struck that would see Young Buck avoid trial.
+Young Buck later pleaded no contest to a charge of "assault likely to produce great bodily harm," and was sentenced to three years' probation and 80 hours of community service.